Funder Data Requirements

-- that funding agencies (including the NSF) often recognize that commercialization potential may delay or preclude data sharing, and exempt trade secrets and commercial information from the data sharing requirement.
+- funding agencies (including the NSF) recognize that commercialization potential may delay or preclude data sharing, and exempt trade secrets and commercial information from the data sharing requirement.

 - any departmental, institutional, or programmatic policies on data retention, how they influence your plan, and how you will adhere to the policies.

 - how long data will be retained or preserved and why.

 - Some data may only be retained for the lifetime of the project, some may be retained for the project plus a specified number of years, and some may be worth the effort of long-term preservation (several years to decades).